 What Information Was Involved?
-Our investigation determined that the following types of your information may have been impacted by this incident: name, [Extra2 - data elements].
-To date, AAFMAA has not received any reports of fraudulent misuse of any information impacted by this incident.
+Our investigation determined that at the time of the incident, your name and [Extra1 - Data elements] were stored within the impacted email account.
+To date, AAA has not received any reports of fraudulent misuse of any information potentially impacted by this event.